How to Make a Japanese Zen Garden in Southern California

 Kohei chooses boulders with muted colors like beige, gray or blue.
 He avoids lighter boulders for his Southern California Zen Gardens because they tend to reflect sunlight and become too bright to enjoy.
 He prefers angular boulders rather than round ones, to better illustrate the mountains they represent in Japanese landscaping.

 Kohei is unique among landscape designers, cutting and chiseling boulders by hand in his workshop in Valley Center.
-His water basins and features are all hand crafted.
-He is picky when it comes to boulders, noting that different locations, houses, and placement will all require different types of boulders.
+His water basins and features are all hand-crafted.
+He is picky when it comes to boulders, noting that different locations, houses, and placements will all require different types of boulders.
 Matching the existing landscaping is very important.
 He has a key piece of advice when choosing boulders for water features or for any garden design:

 Here’s an example of Platinum Gold flagstone Kohei used to cover an accent wall in the front yard of one of his Japanese Garden design projects.
 The beautiful stone privacy screen is also the backdrop for this project’s house numbers – another example of combining form with function.